-NHS North Durham CCG has a CO18-Standards of Business Conduct and Declaration of Interest Policy V3.
-The policy includes guidance about declarations and conflicts of interest.
-The CCG has put in place, robust arrangements to develop and monitor its registers of interest in accordance with the policy.
+NHS North Durham CCG has put in place, robust arrangements to develop and monitor its registers of interest in accordance with national policy, these arrangements have been revised as a result of the release of the NHS England Guidance:

 - ensure that the interests of patients remain paramount at all times,